 Click here for the full story on our center.
 Lots of helpful tips on what to do if you find a bird or wild animal.

 We need YOU to make our new center a reality.

-The property on Sweet Air Road in Baldwin will be leased to the Phoenix Wildlife Center for $1 per year for 15 years, with a 10-year renewal clause.
+The property on Sweet Air Road in Baldwin has been leased to the Phoenix Wildlife Center for $1 per year for 15 years, with a 10-year renewal clause.
 We have always depended upon our donors to fund our operational expenses, but the cost for the new center goes well beyond the scope of our annual operating budget.
 That’s where you come in.
-Your Capital Campaign donation will go directly to renovation of the new facility, ensuring an ongoing safe place where injured or orphaned animals can receive the best care before being returned to the wild.
-Please make your gift today!Phase 1.
-The Farmhouse
+Your Capital Campaign donation has gone directly to renovation of the new facility, ensuring an ongoing safe place where injured or orphaned animals can receive the best care before being returned to the wild.

-Thanks to our grassroots donors, the barn has a new roof!
+Thanks to our grassroots donors, the barn got a new roof in 2017.
 It still needs new stairs to the upper story and a new concrete floor.
-Future plans for the barn include two possible transition cages for a quarantine area and a learning center to train the public in the safe handling and transport of wildlife, as well as educational programs for both children and adults.
+Future plans for the barn include two possible transition cages in the upper level, and a learning center to train the public in the safe handling and transport of wildlife, as well as educational programs for both children and adults.